nuneskris/nuneskris.github.io/_teaching/AWS-Glue-Iceberg.md

 # Major Takeaways:

-> The of using Iceberg in AWS is its integration with other services.
+> The advantage of using Iceberg in AWS is its integration with other services.
 Using Athena to manage the Iceberg tables is a natural usecase as there more folks are used to SQL to difine and manage tables.
 There is an added bonus of automatic integration with the Glue Data Catalog.

 > The pipeline can be used to integrate to both Iceberg and non iceberg datasource.